andstriker/NR-HoodCam/README.md

 # NR-HoodCam
-Simple mod for Night-Runners that replaces the in-game bumper cam with a hood view (much more useful at 200 MPH!)
+Simple mod for Night-Runners that replaces the in-game bumper cam with a hood view (much more useful at 200MPH!)

 ## Compatibility